 - growing Indigenous plant species and encouraging animals to return to the site

-We also work together with government and community groups in helping protect the Gulf St Vincent.
+We also work together with government and community groups to help protect the Gulf St Vincent.

 The Adelaide Desalination Plant